wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 False.
 High Bitcoin fees don't stop spammers who have been the top payer for a year already.
 They increase their profit from clogging the Bitcoin network by exploitation of Segwit mispricing and other vulnerabilities that put genuine, monetary transactions at disadvantage.

+While it is true that spammers make short-lived attempts to profit, the history shows that they keep repeating them.
+Their payoff depends on collection of money from gullible or over-excited fools and therefore is insensitive to level of Bitcoin transaction fee.
+The playbook looks almost the same every time:
+1) Raise funds for the operation (typically from so-called venture capital),
+2) Create something to gamble with.
+Advertise it leveraging (industry-specific) media, brands, influential figures etc. claiming it to be interesting art or technology,
+3) Collect money from gullible or over-excited fools.
+4) Repeat.
+Transaction fees impact on spammers profit is negligable because it is small minority of money collected from gullible or over-excited fools.
+Spammers spend probably more on advertisment.
+They never spam without pushing narritive and providing excuses, e.g. "those cats on JPEGs are art".
+Spamming with random data would surely not be profitable.

+In consequence of high fees Bitcoin is less decentralized.
+There are more and more coins (so-called unspendable or uneconomical UTXOs) with amount smaller than the spam-inflated fee to transact.
+Majority of independent individuals are blocked from participation in the network while a few privilaged ones gain exclusive access (power) and take control over Bitcoin.
+Segwit mispricing and other vulnerabilities makes it cheaper to seize control and keep it.
+They may be exploited (and fees remain high) as long as the struggle for power lasts.

 ### Everything is good for Bitcoin

 This statement would mean that **Bitcoin is perfect and has no flaws or surface attack at all**.
 This will most likely **always be wrong**.
 The reason why everything is good for Bitcoin is that **Bitcoin can adapt**, thanks to its nodes allegedly, against attacks and defend itself that way.
 But this **requires an immune reaction that is currently considered as useless**.